samgiles/finagled-batch/README.md

 # finagled-batch

-Concept:  You can batch requests to a single endpoint and asynchrously reduce these to a single response.
+Concept:  You can batch requests to a single endpoint and asynchronously reduce these to a single response.

 Thinking aloud:  This seems to be heading very much into the direction of map <-> reduce